One year full-time or two years part-time

-You take 2 core theory modules (30 credits each), 2 option modules (30 credits each) and a research skills module, and write a dissertation (60 credits).
+You take two core theory modules (30 credits each), two option modules (30 credits each) and a research skills module, and write a dissertation (60 credits).
 You can also take an optional dissertation workshop.

 If you wish, one of your options may be chosen from another relevant MA programme at Birkbeck, or you can instead undertake a module of directed reading.

 To find out more, read our programme handbook.

 - Culture and Critique (Spanish, Portuguese and Latin American Studies)